bigmitch37/deepin-screenshot/README.md

 <br>

 > [!CAUTION]
-> Some of this is stil slightly broken.
+> Some of this is still slightly broken.
 QMagic makes no sense to me, neither does cpp, so I wont be able to fix it.
 Main issue: [This](https://github.com/ClaraCrazy/deepin-screenshot/blob/fork-of-a-fork/src/controller/resource.qrc) (aka. [this](https://github.com/ClaraCrazy/deepin-screenshot/blob/fork-of-a-fork/src/controller/menucontroller.cpp)) doesnt wanna import the images properly.
 Might be a super easy fix, but I dont really have time to try, nor do I care just for my stupid fork to run it in dom0.
 GLHF

 <br>